AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Stochastic_Oscillator.md

 ## Overview

-A technical indicator is a calculation based on historic price, volume, or open interest information that aims to forecast financial market direction.
-Technical indicators are fundamental part of technical analysis and are typically plotted as a chart pattern to try to predict the market trend.
-Indicators generally overlay on price chart data to indicate where the price is going, or whether the price is in an "overbought" condition or an "oversold" condition.
 Stochastic oscillator is a momentum indicator, introduced by George Lane in the 1950s.
 It serves for comparing the closing price of a commodity to its price range over a given time span.
-The %K and %D lines
+The %K and %D lines are supposed to show whether it's better to buy or sell: the moments when whose two lines cross each other are counted as the best for money operations.

 There are three subtypes of Stochastic Oscillator - Fast Stochastic, Slow Stochastic and Full Stochastic.
 AnyChart Stock allows adding all of these types using the same method with different parameters.